Car Won’t Move In Any Gear In Automatic Transmission: 7 Potential Causes

 In automatic transmission systems, the transmission fluid applies pressure on clutches and bands after passing through the channels in the valve body to engage gears.

-If the clutches slip, they won’t be able to shift gears which will cause your car not to move in any gear in the automatic transmission.
+If the clutches slip, they won’t be able to shift gears which will prevent movement in Any Gear for a Car with an Automatic transmission.

 Clutch pads have abrasive material so that they have sufficient grip to apply pressure on different gear sets in the drivetrain.